Integralist/integralist.co.uk/content/posts/go-style-guide.md

 - A pointer to where within your method the failure occurred.
 - Values that will be useful during debugging (e.g ids).
-- (sometimes) details about why the error occurred.
+- (sometimes) Details about why the error occurred.
-- Other relevant info the caller doesnt know.
+- Other relevant info the caller doesn't know.

 And your message **should NOT include**: